 Construction Fall: A contractor permanently injured in a construction fall from a roof won a $10.5 million verdict from a Monmouth County jury.
 The plaintiff had been employed by landlord Wesley Fagan of Holmdel to do roofing work at a two-story Matawan apartment house.
-He fell from the steepest part of the roof, on a side that did not have scaffolding because the defendant did not want any obstruction to his tenants’ parking or walking, according to plantiffs’ lawyers Raymond Gill and Kevin Parsons of Gill & Chamas in Woodbridge.
+He fell from the steepest part of the roof, on a side that did not have scaffolding because the defendant did not want any obstruction to his tenants’ parking or walking, according to plantiffs’ lawyer Raymond Gill of Gill & Chamas in Woodbridge.

 The plaintiff broke his neck and needed to have vertebrae surgically fused.
 He wore a protective halo bolted to his skull for 91 days as a part of his rehabilitation.
 A seven-time marathoner, he is unable to run.